 IUSE, NSF, Understanding the implications of gamification on women computer science students’ engagement and women-CS fit

 Center for Homeland Security Research and Education, U.S. Department of Homeland Security, Center for Advancing Education and Studies on Critical Infrastructure Resilience (CAESCIR)

 The Path Least Travelled: An exploration of the experiences of Hispanic students traversing the barriers from a 2-year program to 4-year program as transfer students to careers in computer science.
 Duke University Gift

 Research Experience for Undergraduates (REU)

-Come join an amazing team of computer science education researchers in Miami, Florida for two weeks in the summer (squeezing it in between your summer internship and Fall 2023 semester).
-Learn about the scholarship of computer science education and participate in research grounded in areas of inquiry focused on the underrepresentation of Black and Hispanic women in computer science.
+Come join an amazing team of computer science education researchers in Columbus, OH for two weeks in the summer (May 14-27, 2023 - squeezing it in between your Spring 2023 semester and summer internship).
+Learn about the scholarship of computer science education and participate in research grounded in areas of inquiry focused on the underrepresentation of Black and Latiné women in computer science.

 No prior research experience required.
 Undergraduates ONLY.
-This is a paid opportunity with travel and accommodations covered for your time in Miami.
+U.S. Citizenship required.
+Computing majors preferred.
+This is a paid opportunity with travel and accommodations covered for your time in Columbus.

 Our Summer Research Experience for Undergraduates will return Summer 2023.
-Check back closer to that date for details on how to apply.
+Applications are open here.

 Computer Science Education Research

 The students that currently work with Dr. Ross are students pursuing a traditional computer science Ph.D. with a focus on computer science education research.
 The students answer burning questions related to computer science education.